Omarlahlouh/robotics-maze-slam/README.md

 Project Overview

-This project implements a robot in Webots that can explore a maze, build a SLAM map, and navigate to the exit.
+This project implements a robot that can explore a maze, build a SLAM map, and navigate to the exit inside Webots.

-The system is built from three main parts:
+The system is made of three main parts:

-	1. SLAM Mapping
+1. SLAM Mapping - Generates an occupancy grid map from LiDAR + odometry.

-	2. Path Planning + Navigation
+2. Path Planning & Navigation

+Handles:
+	•	A* search
+	•	Waypoint following
+	•	Robot movement toward the maze exit

-	3. Machine Learning Model (ML)
+3. Machine Learning Model (ML) – Omar’s component
-	•	Trains a small model using real robot logs
+	•	Trains a small neural network using real robot logs
 	•	Predicts the next robot position from the current state
-	•	Used only for analysis and testing (not for controlling the robot)
+	•	Used only for analysis and testing, not for controlling the robot

+Goal of the Project

-The goal of the project is to show how SLAM, planning, and learning can work together in a full robotic pipeline.
+To understand how SLAM, planning, and learning fit together in a full robotic pipeline, and evaluate the behaviour of an autonomous robot navigating a structured maze.

 Project Structure